BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 ### socket.error: [Errno 98] Address already in use

-You should try to do this before restarting OpenWebRX (and you don't run other instances of OpenWebRX on the same computer):
+You should try to do this before restarting OpenWebRX *(only if you don't run other instances of OpenWebRX on the same computer)*:

     sudo killall csdr